Ferdiansyah Cecep

-Ferdiansyah Cecep Surya (born 15 July 2003) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Super League club Semen Padang, on loan from Persib Bandung.
+Ferdiansyah Cecep Surya (born 15 July 2003) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Championship club PSGC Ciamis.

 Club career

 Persib Bandung

 He was signed for Persib Bandung to play in Liga 1 in the 2021 season.
 Ferdiansyah made his first-team debut on 14 December 2022 in a match against Dewa United at the Manahan Stadium, Surakarta.

 International career

 On 30 May 2022, Ferdiansyah made his debut for an Indonesian youth team against a Venezuela U-20 squad in the 2022 Maurice Revello Tournament in France.
 In October 2022, it was reported that Ferdi received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.